 *Another good tip if your child draws a picture of the worry: See if they can draw a picture of a solution to the worry.
-Even if it’s pretend, it can help children feel empowered to imagine defeating their worries.
+Even if it’s playing pretend, it can help children feel empowered to imagine defeating their worries.

 Build a Pillow Nest or Fort: Children often feel safe and comforted in small, cozy spaces.
 Help your child make a nest of pillows or a fort they can snuggle into on days they feel especially anxious.
 Maybe they want to invite their Slumberkins friends to join them or perhaps they want to invite you in too.

-- Try a Worry Doll or Creature: Our Alpaca creature supports Stress Relief and is designed to be a worry doll that children can whisper their worries to and Alpaca will “hold” them.
+- Try a Worry Doll or Creature: Our Slumberkins Alpaca supports Stress Relief and is designed to be a worry doll that children can whisper their worries to, and Alpaca will “hold” them.
 Having an imaginary “container” for worries is a useful tool.
 There are many forms of this activity to try, including having your child whisper their worries to you, and you can hold them in your pocket until they want them back.